whtouche/wdi_6_js_hw_todo_app/README.md

 * Create a constructor for `TodoItem`, and implement a function that creates and returns an HTML element with the appropriate properties that `TodoApp` can insert
 * Add `TodoItem` functions to generate the Complete and Delete buttons, and incorporate them into the "rendered" DOM node
 * Make `TodoItem` responsible for preventing blank items from being created (think validators in Rails)
+* Add properties on `TodoItem` for "created at" and "completed at", set them at the appropriate points in the code, and incorporate this info into the item's "rendered" DOM node
+* Add links to both lists for sorting items either by creation/completion date or alphabetically, with click handlers that call a function on `TodoApp` which does the sorting

 ## Grading